ko-bra/color-detection-events/README.md

 The default port for the API server is 80 and can be remapped outside the container.
 The documentation for the API can be found [here](https://documenter.getpostman.com/view/20818996/UyxbrVtB).

+## TODOs
+The software is lacking standard capabilities to be ready for prdoctive use.</br>
+The following list is non-exhaustive:
+[ ] Authenticate API users to database
+[ ] API pagination
+[ ] API response meta data
+[ ] API rate limiting
+[ ] Replace activity field in API response with color and status fields [ ] Server: Split MQTT client and REST API in two different services [ ] Exection handling
+[ ] Security hardening
+[ ] Add time zone to event timestamp